 Then wash well and strain completely.
 This is the key point for a yummy, crunchy water spinach stir fry.

 Heat the wok and oil and then add garlic.
 Fry for 2 seconds and place water spinach in.
 Use your hand to grasp the vegetable instead of pouring it (to avoid water coming into the wok).
 Move fast, add salt and light soy sauce.
 Keep stirring and transfer out when they are darker in color.

 Properly fried water spinach can hold a lovely green color.

 - 2 garlic cloves , chopped

 - 2 tbsp. vegetable cooking oil

-Heat oil in wok over highest fire, add dried chili pepper and heat until they turn dark red.
+- Heat oil in wok over highest fire.
 Add garlic, fry for a short time (around 5-8 seconds).
-Add water spinach and salt, quickly fry for no more than 20 seconds until all of the vegetables get seared evenly.
-Add salt and mix well.
+Add water spinach salt, quickly fry 2-3 seconds, then add salt and light soy sauce.
+Mix well.

 - Serve immediately.
 After around 8-10 minutes, the vegetables become dark due to oxidation process.
 So this should be the last to make dish if you are preparing a large meal.